 The Red Oak Rain Garden (RORG), the first rain garden on the University of Illinois at Urbana-Champaign campus, was established in 2006.
 It’s time for a renovation to improve both aesthetics and functionality.
 The RORG Team, led by Illinois Extension Water Quality Specialist with Illinois-Indiana Sea Grant and Illinois Extension, is managing the design and build of the project, which just completed phases I and II as of October 2019.
 Read our blog for the latest construction updates.

 Located between Allen Hall and McKinley Health Center, RORG provides flood protection, improves water quality, and serves as a model for ecologically healthy landscapes.
 Prior to the garden, rainstorms limited sidewalk use and impaired the red oak.
-The updated design will enhance the garden’s ability to absorb rainwater in a beautiful, educational way.
+The updated design enhances the garden’s ability to absorb rainwater in a beautiful, educational way.

 Phase II: Plant installation COMPLETED See our plant list!